Surprisingly, a sailboat is anchored when Aomi arrives. The narrow cove, Dorian Bay, lies along the coast of Wiencke Island at about 65 degrees south.

 Born into this desolate, icy world, what do they think?
 What do they seek each day?
 Will they grow old and one day return to the sea to become part of it?

 When I walk closer, they hurry away, avoiding eye contact.
-They are Gentoo penguins, known for the white triangular patterns on their foreheads that resemble eyebrows and for their bright orange beaks, which contrast nicely with their black-and-white bodies.
+They are Gentoo penguins, known for the white triangular patterns on their foreheads that resemble eyebrows, and for their bright orange beaks, which stand out against their black-and-white bodies.
 A strong smell, like dried fish, fills the area.

 Nevertheless, the French boat decides to set sail.
-Even in poor weather, they can take turns keeping watch for icebergs, since they are two.
+Even in poor weather, they can take turns keeping watch for icebergs, since there are two of them.

 Feeling a cold sweat on my back, I keep waving at the French boat as it disappears into the vast Antarctic landscape.